 Beyond the Obvious

-Ask anyone how to protect their heart, and you will hear the same advice: eat well and exercise.
-While these are undeniably important, they are only part of the picture.
-Research increasingly shows that several other lifestyle factors significantly influence cardiovascular health, and many of them receive far less attention than they deserve.
+Ask anyone how to protect their heart, and you will hear the same two words: diet and exercise.
+Both matter enormously, but they are only part of the story.
+A growing body of research shows that how you sleep, how you handle stress, who you spend your time with, and even how you care for your teeth all shape your cardiovascular health, and these habits receive far less attention than they deserve.

-At Zimmer Medical Group, we take a comprehensive approach to cardiovascular risk reduction.
-Here are the heart-healthy habits that most people overlook.
+At Zimmer Medical Group, we take a comprehensive approach to cardiovascular risk reduction, looking at the whole person rather than just the numbers on a lab report.
+Here are the heart-healthy habits that most people overlook, why they matter, and practical ways to build them into an ordinary week.

 Sleep: Your Heart's Recovery Period

-Your heart works 24 hours a day, but it relies on quality sleep to perform essential maintenance.
-During deep sleep, your blood pressure drops, your heart rate slows, and your body releases hormones that repair blood vessels and regulate inflammation.
+Your heart works around the clock, but it depends on quality sleep to perform essential maintenance.
+During deep sleep, your blood pressure drops, your heart rate slows, and your body releases hormones that repair blood vessels and help regulate inflammation.
+Sleep is the overnight shift when your cardiovascular system quietly resets for the day ahead.

-Chronic sleep deprivation (regularly getting less than seven hours) is associated with:
+Chronic sleep deprivation, meaning regularly getting less than seven hours, is associated with:

-- A 48 percent increased risk of coronary heart disease
+- A meaningfully higher risk of coronary heart disease

 - Higher rates of hypertension